 There’s a theory that Ducati 750SS fall ill far less when actually used so high mileages aren’t, necessarily, bad news.
 However, they can be difficult and maintenance costs, high.
-The Ducati 750SS is well built, though, and the components are good quality products.
+This model is reasonably well built though, and the components are good quality.
 Keep an eye on the electrics.

-In terms of buying a “big” Ducati, the Ducati 750SS is virtually a bargain.
+If you pick the right one the Ducati 750SS can be a bargain.
 Compare it with similar motorcycles from other manufacturers, though, and you’ll feel ripped off.
 If you’re not already sold on it, look at the infinitely cheaper Suzuki SV650S.
 If you want a quirky twin (albeit parallel) the BMW F800S is another option.
 Find a Ducati 750SS for sale.

 Insurance group: 13 of 17 – compare motorcycle insurance quotes now.

 The Ducati 750SS' big, clear dash is useful, if not top notch: everything’s analogue and there’s no fuel gauge.
 Handily, both brake and clutch levers are adjustable (but that clutch is heavy).
-It’s not a pillion-friendly motorcycle and even riders need to be tallish for feet to touch down.
-The fuel injection’s a welcome change on post-1998 Ducati 750SS.
+It’s not a pillion-friendly motorcycle and riders need to be tallish for feet to touch down.
+The fuel injection’s a welcome change on post-1998 models.